MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-7-implement-the-synchronous-outbound-handler-for-the-echo-adapter.md

  **Time to complete:** 30 minutes

- In this step, you will implement the synchronous outbound capability of the Echo adapter.
-According to the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)], to support the synchronous outbound capability, you must implement the <xref:Microsoft.ServiceModel.Channels.Common.IOutboundHandler>interface.
+ In this step, you implement the synchronous outbound capability of the Echo adapter.
+According to the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)], to support the synchronous outbound capability, you must implement the `Microsoft.ServiceModel.Channels.Common.IOutboundHandler` interface.
 For the Echo adapter, the [!INCLUDE[afdevwizardnameshort](../../includes/afdevwizardnameshort-md.md)] automatically generates one derived class called EchoAdapterOutboundHandler.

- In the following sections, you will update the EchoAdapterOutboundHandler class to get a better understanding of how to implement the <xref:Microsoft.ServiceModel.Channels.Common.IOutboundHandler.Execute%2A>, how to parse the incoming WCF request message, and how to generate outgoing WCF response messages.
+ In the following sections, you update the EchoAdapterOutboundHandler class to get a better understanding of how to implement the `Microsoft.ServiceModel.Channels.Common.IOutboundHandler.Execute%2A`, how to parse the incoming WCF request message, and how to generate outgoing WCF response messages.

 ## Prerequisites
  Before you begin this step, you must have successfully completed [Step 6: Implement the Metadata Resolve Handler for the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-6-implement-the-metadata-resolve-handler-for-the-echo-adapter.md).
-A basic familiarity with <xref:Microsoft.ServiceModel.Channels.Common.IOutboundHandler> is also helpful.
+A basic familiarity with `Microsoft.ServiceModel.Channels.Common.IOutboundHandler` is also helpful.

 ## The IOutboundHandler Interface
- The <xref:Microsoft.ServiceModel.Channels.Common.IOutboundHandler> is defined as:
+ The `Microsoft.ServiceModel.Channels.Common.IOutboundHandler` is defined as:

 ```
 public interface IOutboundHandler : IConnectionHandler, IDisposable